-Rent stabilized units are a form of affordable housing usually found in an apartment building built before 1974 that have more than six units.
-Having a rent-stabilized apartment means there are limits to how much your landlord can increase your rent, and you are guaranteed the opportunity to renew your lease with options.
+Rent stabilized units are a form of affordable housing usually found in an apartment building built before 1974 that has more than six units.
+Having a rent-stabilized apartment means there are limits to how much your landlord can increase your rent, and you are guaranteed the opportunity to renew your lease with options

-In New York, a railroad apartment is essentially one without hallways, where each bedroom opens into the next room.
-It gets the name because the floor plan resembles a series of railroad cars.
+In New York, a railroad apartment is essentially one without hallways, where each separate bedroom opens into the next room.
+Railroad apartments get the name because the floor plan resembles a series of railroad cars.

-Flex apartments are situations where space is split by a temporary wall(s), creating more space, a separate room, and a roommate(s).
+Flex rental apartments are situations where space is split by a temporary wall(s), creating more space, a separate room, and a roommate(s).
 This solution is a popular option to turn a 1-bedroom apartment into a makeshift 2-bedroom apartment.